SESYNC-ci/basic-git-lesson/docs/_slides/paths.md

   to = 'data'
 )
 ~~~
-{:.input title="{{ site.data.lesson.handouts[0] }}"}
+{:title="Console" .input}

+If you replace the `...` above with the path to your data, such as the location
-The shortcut works like a normal path to your data---which could be risky on
+of your Dropbox folder or network drive, the shortcut `data` works like a normal path to your data,
+as if it were inside your repo.
+This usually works seamlessly but could be risky on
-certain operating systems or early versions (before 1.6) of "git".
+certain operating systems or early versions (before 1.6) of `git`.
 It is
-sometimes possible to add all your data to a commit by accident with `git add
+sometimes possible to add all your data to a commit by accident with `git add .`.
-.`.
-To avoid this, update git or "ignore" all files and folders below `data/` by
+To avoid this, it is a good idea to either update `git` or "ignore" all files
-adding the line `/data/**` to the ".gitignore" file in your repo.
-The leading
+and folders below `data/` by adding the line `/data/**` to the ".gitignore"
-`/` refers to the root of the git repository, not to the root of your
+file in your repo.
+The leading `/` refers to the root of the git repository,
-filesystem.
+not to the root of your filesystem.
 {:.notes}